 - Once onions cook down, keep heat at medium-high and let onions caramelize for 40-50 minutes until mahogany brown.
 Stir onions every few minutes.

 - Once onions are mahogany brown, deglaze pot with cognac.
 Stir.
-Add chicken broth and salt.
+Add chicken broth pepper, and salt.
 Stir again.

 - Bring soup to a boil over high heat, then bring down to a simmer over low heat.
 Simmer, covered, for at least 10 minutes.
 I recommend simmering for at least 30 minutes for best results!